mirage/mirage-www/tmpl/blog/announcing-mirage-openflow.md

 For more -- and far clearer! -- explanations, see any of the many online OpenFlow resources such as [OpenFlowHub](http://openflowhub.org).

-Within Mirage we have an OpenFlow implementation in two parts: individual libraries that provide controller and switch functionality.
+Within MirageOS we have an OpenFlow implementation in two parts: individual libraries that provide controller and switch functionality.
 Linking the switch library enables your application to become a software-based OpenFlow switch.
 Linking in the controller library enables your application to exercise direct